 Gelatine is just one way, of many, to make a cheesecake set to a point that it holds it’s shape when sliced.

-This No Bake Lemon Meringue Cheesecake uses gelatine as a setting agent and just enough to get it to hold it’s shape when sliced.
+This No Bake Lemon Meringue Cheesecake uses gelatine as a setting agent and just enough to get it to hold it’s shape when sliced, just like this No Bake Passionfruit Cheesecake.

 Baked cheesecakes, like this Easy Baked Cheesecake with Fresh Cherry Sauce, use eggs and baking to keep them set.